TowelMarkII/php-sapb1/development.md

 This repository uses `main` as its current 'production' branch.
 Development loosely follows the gitflow workflow.
 Development is done in `develop`, releases into `release-[short-commit.yyyyMMdd]` branches.
 Features, bugs, etc. in `features/[id-feature]`, `bugs/[id-bug]` branches.

-Versions are released named with the short commit id and date in reverse order and dot concatenated `short-commit.yyyyMMdd`.
+Versions are released according to semantic versioning `v[major].[minor].[patch]`.
 And the commits are tagged with the released version name.

 ## Git config
 The git config requires some special additions to make sure that the forks are easily synchronizeable.